Banso Baptist Hospital – Cameroon

 International flights arrive in the city of Douala, located near the coast.
 Most flights come from Europe and arrive in the afternoon.
 A driver will meet guests at the airport and take them to the hospital guest house in Douala to spend the night.

-Americans need to get a visitor’s visa in advance from the Cameroon Embassy in Washington, D.C.
-For the most up-to-date information, please visit the website for the Cameroon Embassy website at http://ambacam-usa.org.
+For current information, please visit the Cameroon Embassy website appropriate for your country.
+Americans need to receive a visitor’s visa in advance from the Cameroon Embassy in Washington, D.C.
+For the most up-to-date information, please visit the website for the Cameroon Embassy website at https://ambacam-usa.org.

 Traveler’s Health & Safety

-One should consult with their personal physician before traveling, and refer to the CDC Travel Website for the most up-to-date health information:
+One should consult with their personal physician before traveling, and refer to the CDC Travel Website for the most up-to-date health information.
+Travelers are advised to refer to the United States State Department website for the most up-to-date general travel information, and to regularly view current travel advisories.

 Most patients coming to Banso are traditional Africans, who make a living through farming.
 Most have very low income, and many have already sought assistance from a local healer before coming for medical care.
 A very large number of children are brought to Banso.